 Vanessa is a strategy partner at Monitor Deloitte and leads Deloitte Australia’s Consumer Products sector group.
 With more than 20 years' experience advising clients in the consumer products, Agri, FMCG and retail sector, Vanessa has a deep understanding of the industry dynamics, consumer and market trends and related growth opportunities.
 She combines her skills in corporate and commercial strategy, turnaround programs as well as the design and management of large transformations with her passion for food to drive positive commercial results with progressive societal outcomes.

 Louise is a Director in the Deloitte Australia Mergers and Acquisitions team.
 She has extensive consulting experience specialising in M&A integration, carve out, strategy development, transformation program delivery and change management.
 Louise specialises in formulating buy and sell side value creation strategies and executing business transformations to deliver full deal value.
 Louise has worked across multiple industries including consumer and industrial products, retail and financial services in the UK and Australia.

-Jo is a Manager within Deloitte's consulting practice.
-She uses her deep consumer business knowledge to assist with customer and marketing strategy development, corporate and business unit strategy reset, and whole of business transformations for companies undergoing mergers, acquisitions and integrations.
+Jo is a Director in Monitor Deloitte, our specialist strategy team, with a focus on organic growth and transformation programs across a portfolio of Agri, Consumer and Retail clients.
+Jo has a passion for Food and Beverage and creating sustainable food systems and is the lead Director for Deloitte’s Agribusiness sector.
 Jo joined Deloitte with 15 years’ FMCG industry experience (retail and supplier side).
 She holds a Bachelor of Economics, a Bachelor of Management (Marketing), as well as a MBA (First Class Honours with Dean’s Commendation for Business Strategy).
-She is highly analytical in developing customer and marketing strategies using shopper and consumer insights to unlock growth.
-Jo is known for her exceptional stakeholder management, which allows her to successfully partner with clients and influence change.
+She is known for her exceptional stakeholder management and empathy, which allows her to successfully partner with executives and influence change.